BIC-MNI/man-pages/_man/minctracc.md

 volume (ie source is 10cm thick slice of brain, and the target is a whole head), so other initialization methods are available.

-In the second method, with the '-transformation' option the user specifies a transform (.xfm) file that contains a linear transformation used to map points of volume one (source) into volume two (target).
-This transformation file can be the result of a rough manual registration accomplished with 'register', or the previous result of an application of minctracc, for example.
+In the second method, with the `-transformation` option the user specifies a transform (.xfm) file that contains a linear transformation used to map points of volume one (source) into volume two (target).
+This transformation file can be the result of a rough manual registration accomplished with [register](register), or the previous result of an application of [minctracc](minctracc), for example.

 The third option is used when the two volumes are already fairly closely aligned (eg., if they were acquired in the same scanning session).
-Here, '-identity' is used to specify an identity matrix to the used to initialize the transformation matrix.
+Here, `-identity` is used to specify an identity matrix to the used to initialize the transformation matrix.